 3 steps to take if your credit limit is lowered

-However, not everyone is in this boat.
+But not everyone is in this boat.

-If you’re struggling with credit card debt, try to avoid maxing out your credit card — ideally you won’t even get near the credit limit.
+If you’re struggling with credit card debt, try to avoid maxing out your credit card — ideally you won’t even get near the lower credit limit.
 Instead, consider paying off the card as quickly as possible so that you can lower your credit utilization.

 Here are some steps you can take if your credit limit has dropped.

 In my case, I was told that I would need to apply for a larger line of credit if I wanted it back up to the original limit of $15,000.
-The customer service rep assured me that this request would result in a soft credit inquiry and could be done completely online.
+The customer service rep assured me that this increased limit request would result in a soft credit inquiry and could be done completely online.